 But I have to get back to your point about wrapping up the investigation.

-Um, you know, you have Mr. Giuliani, who's a fan of Mr. Muller's saying it's a disgrace.
+You know, you have Mr. Giuliani, who's a fan of Mr. Mueller's, saying it's a disgrace.

-Now that each person who's encountered someone with this investigation that it's a disgrace, it should be stopped.
+Now, that's each person who's encountered someone with this investigation that it's a disgrace.

-But what about the irony though of Congress now trying to pass this Muller protection bill?
+What about the irony, though, of Congress now trying to pass this Mueller protection bill?

 But either way, it's simply not a constitutional crisis.